 The Board is responsible for developing a comprehensive risk framework and a system of internal controls.
 We have identified the following as the principal risks and uncertainties the Group faces.
+The risks are listed in order of risk weighting.
+Other than removing Covid, there have been no changes to the Group's risk profile during the year.

 Principal Activity Principal Risk Impact Mitigation Political and Regulatory Risk Negative government policy The Group may not be able to market or sell products in areas where there are regulations in place which favour other technologies or are explicitly negative towards the Group's technologies.
 The Group mitigates this risk by having a large and well-established global footprint and by being active in international standards committees, as well as liaising with appropriate governmental departments.
 Publicity Risk Negative media comments The Group's products are in a high-profile area with a number of organisations competing for mainstream technological acceptance.
 This may lead to negative comments in the media who may prefer these other technologies over the Group's.
 The Group mitigates this risk with active public relations activities both in house and use of external resources.
 Market Risk Market competition The Group faces competition from suppliers of similar products which could affect revenues and/or gross margins.
 The Group mitigates this risk by having a large number of distributors globally who can concentrate on any competition issues within their market, and also by differentiating the Group and its products by branding and marketing activities.
 Operational Risk Commodity pricing and availability The Group uses commodity and speciality materials in the make-up of its products.
 There is a risk of price volatility and material availability.
 The Group mitigates this risk by using more than one supplier of its raw materials and continually researching separate supply alternatives for the materials used.
 Financial Risk Foreign exchange rate fluctuation The Group sells products in many countries and generates revenues in US Dollars and Euros.
 Foreign exchange rates fluctuate and, as such, assets created in foreign currencies are liable to constant revaluations into their Sterling equivalent The Group mitigates this risk by purchasing, where practicable, in currencies to match revenues.
 The Group also has foreign exchange forward contracts and other facilities with its bank to use as and when appropriate.
-Other Risks Covid-19 Covid-19 is causing general uncertainty which has affected shipping costs and transit times as well as causing delays in trials being undertaken.
-The Group uses multiple supply sources and manufactures products in multiple locations.